aribelruiz/MultiThreaded-MinotaurParty/README.md

 The Minotaur allows the guests to come up with a strategy before the start of the game.
 Therefore, the guests must come up with a winning strategy that will allow them to successfully decide when every guest has entered the maze without communicating with each other once the game starts.

 ## Summary of Approach (Problem 1)
 My approach to problem 1 is conceptually similar to the solution of the Prisoner Switch problem we saw in class.

-### Conceptual Approach
 The winning strategy that I simulated in my solution involves the following:
 - The first guest to enter the labyrinth is in charge of replacing the cupcake everytime they enter the maze and there is no cupcake on the table.

 - Each other guest to enter the labyrinth is to eat the cupcake the first time they see it on the table.
 Otherwise, they leave the cupcake and table alone.